episage/sharp-free-fare/README.md

 Please contribute to this project

-- update libfreefare and other dependencies in the bash script above
+- update libfreefare and other dependencies
 - make sure that the .NET unmanaged code is compatible with current libfreefare